tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 8. Instructor Do: Simulation of Stock Price Trajectory (10 min)

 This activity exemplifies the use case where a Monte Carlo simulation can be applied to a historical dataset such as daily closing stock prices, given the assumption that daily closing stock prices have a normal probability distribution.
-Stock datasets will be pulled in from the Alpaca API and used to generate a Monte Carlo simulation-based off a normally distributed random process using the dataset's calculated average and standard deviation of daily returns.
+Stock datasets will be pulled in from the Alpaca API, and used to generate a Monte Carlo simulation based off a normally distributed random process, using the dataset's calculated average and standard deviation of daily returns.

 **Files:**

 * [stock_price_simulation.ipynb](Activities/05-Ins_Simulation_of_Stock_Price_Trajectory/Solved/stock_price_simulation.ipynb)

-Open the lesson slides, move to the "Simulation of Stock Price Trajectory" section and highlight the following:
+Open the lesson slides, move to the "Simulation of Stock Price Trajectory" section, and highlight the following:

 * Monte Carlo simulations can be executed not just on random processes with *discrete probabilities* (ex. `70%` to make a free throw and `30%` to miss a free throw), but also on *continuous probabilities* such as normal probability distributions.

-* Normal probability distributions showcase the various probabilities of returning a value based on the number of standard deviations it is from the mean (how far the value may lie plus or minus from the average expected value); values far away from the mean are less common while values near the mean are more common.
+* Normal probability distributions showcase the various probabilities of returning a value based on the number of standard deviations it is from the mean (how far the value may lie, plus or minus, from the average expected value).
+Values far away from the mean are less common, while values near the mean are more common.

   ![example-normal-distribution](Images/example-normal-distribution.png)

 * Monte Carlo simulation uses this characteristic from the normal distribution to simulate a random process' potential outcomes concerning the variability around its mean.
 In this sense, Monte Carlo simulations can be applied to a historical dataset of daily closing stock prices to predict probable stock price trajectories.

-Open the solved version of the Jupyter notebook, walkthrough the code and highlight the following:
+Open the solved version of the Jupyter notebook, walk through the code and highlight the following:

 * In this demo, we will use the Alpaca API SDK to pull the daily closing stock price data from Apple Inc. (`AAPL`).
-Therefore, we import the necessary libraries and dependencies before proceeding to fetch the data and create some plots.
+We will import the necessary libraries and dependencies before proceeding to fetch the data and creating some plots.

   ```python
   # Import libraries and dependencies